smithej/CustomerApp/README.md

 # The Challenge

 Hey friendly developer!
 Our CEO, Dennis, recently had an ask of us.
 He needs us to create a display of his most important customers, and be able to add, edit, and delete from this list.
-Unfortunately he has only given us one night to make it happen.

 I hope you can help us handle it, but I think you're up for the challenge!